TimofeyTst/IWant/README.md

-# README
+# IWant

-This README would normally document whatever steps are necessary to get the application up and running.
+Photo interests social network

+This work was create in my University in 2022
+- 2 weeks coding by me
+- 6 months of learning Ruby on Rails

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.1.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails 7.0.4

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+    rspec

+* IWant - service for creative photo social network with profiles, followers, comments and likes, saving posts, and also a chat